rkhwaja/fs.googledrivefs/README.md

   pytest
 ```

-in the root directory.
+in the root directory
+(note that if `GOOGLEDRIVEFS_TEST_CREDENTIALS_PATH` isn't set
+then the test suite will try to use the default Google credentials).
 The tests may take an hour or two to complete.
-They create and destroy many, many files and directories mostly under the /test-googledrivefs directory in the user's Google Drive and a few in the root directory
+They create and destroy many, many files and directories
+mostly under the /test-googledrivefs directory in the user's Google Drive
+and a few in the root directory

+Note that, if your tests are run using a service account,
+you can set the root id using `GOOGLEDRIVEFS_TEST_ROOT_ID`.